 Be sure to read our full guide for all you need to know about Notting Hill Carnival.

-When to show up at Notting Hill Carnival
+When is Notting Hill Carnival 2019?

-The main parades are free, and carnival-goers with kids should head there on the first day, known as ‘Children’s Day’ as things will be a lot messier on Monday.
+The main parades are free and carnival-goers with kids should head there on the first day, known as ‘Children’s Day’ as things will be a lot messier on Monday.

 That said, things can still get plenty messy early on.
-Sunday morning opens with Jouvert ( “opening of the day” from the French Jour ouvert), a traditional procession before sunrise (6am-9am), where participants cover themselves in mud or paint.
+Sunday morning opens with Jouvert ( “opening of the day” from the French Jour ouvert), a traditional procession before sunrise (6 am–9 am), where participants cover themselves in mud or paint.